envoyproxy/ratelimit/README.md

 This setup will use the Redis server configured with the `_PERSECOND_` vars for per second limits, and the other Redis server for all other limits.

+# Memcache

+Experimental Memcache support has been added as an alternative to Redis in v1.5.

+To configure a Memcache instance use the following environment variables instead of the Redis variables:

+1. `MEMCACHE_HOST_PORT=<host:port>`
+1. `BACKEND_TYPE=memcache`

+With memcache mode increments will happen asynchronously, so it's technically possible for a client to exceed quota briefly if multiple requests happen at exactly the same time.

+Note that Memcache has a max key length of 250 characters, so operations referencing very long descriptors will fail.

 # Contact